jagi/meteor-astronomy/README.md

 ### Modules

 Almost every Astronomy feature had been written as a module.
 Such approach gives a lot of flexibility when creating applications.
 We can choose what features do we need and add them to the project.
 Thanks to that, we can minimize an application size and a load time.
-Let's discuss some external modules that are not a part of the core Meteor Astronomy package.
+Let's discuss some external modules that are not a part of the core Astronomy package.

 #### Validators

 Validators are a nice way of checking fields values' validity.
 For instance, we can check whether the given field's value is an email string or matches a regular expression.
 You can also write your own validators.

-Validators have been implemented as the Meteor Astronomy module.
+Validators have been implemented as the Astronomy module.
 You can add it to your Meteor project using the following command.

 ```sh
 $ meteor add jagi:astronomy-validators
 ```

-To read more about the Meteor Astronomy Validators go to the module's [repository](https://github.com/jagi/meteor-astronomy-validators).
+To read more about the Astronomy Validators go to the module's [repository](https://github.com/jagi/meteor-astronomy-validators).

 There is also a way of adding validators in the form of string rules which is more concise, but less flexible.
-The package that provides such a feature is called the Meteor Astronomy Simple Validators and can be added to the project using the following command.
+The package that provides such a feature is called the Astronomy Simple Validators and can be added to the project using the following command.

 ```sh
 $ meteor add jagi:astronomy-simple-validators
 ```

-To read more about Meteor Astronomy Simple Validators go to the module's [repository](https://github.com/jagi/meteor-astronomy-simple-validators).
+To read more about Astronomy Simple Validators go to the module's [repository](https://github.com/jagi/meteor-astronomy-simple-validators).

 #### Behaviors

 Behaviors are a nice way of reusing your code for more than one model.
 If you have similar features in two or more classes, you should consider creating a behavior for such a feature.
 An example of a good behavior can be `createdAt` and `updateAt` fields which should be filled with the current date on a document save and on every document update.
 And it's why we've created the `timestamp` behavior for that.

-Behaviors have been implemented as Meteor Astronomy module.
+Behaviors have been implemented as Astronomy module.
 You can add it to your Meteor project using the following command.

 ```sh
 $ meteor add jagi:astronomy-behaviors
 ```

-To read more about Meteor Astronomy Behaviors go to module's [repository](https://github.com/jagi/meteor-astronomy-behaviors).
+To read more about Astronomy Behaviors go to module's [repository](https://github.com/jagi/meteor-astronomy-behaviors).

 #### Writing modules

-Meteor Astronomy is highly modularized.
+Astronomy is highly modularized.
 Any developer can write its own modules that extend Astronomy functionality.
 A developer can easily hook into the process of an initialization of a module, a class and instance of the given class.
 Let's take a look at how the `methods` feature had been implemented.
 The `methods` module is responsible for adding methods to our classes.

 ```js
 Post = Astronomy.Class(